Monday’s ‘General Hospital’ Spoilers: Alexis & Ned Are Poised To Make Some Big Mistakes

 Ned will initiate a toast for the two as Alexis watches him closely.
 Will she take a drink or shift to something non-alcoholic?
 Will Ned come to his senses and realize what he’s on the verge of nudging Alexis to do?

-Whether they drink together or not, General Hospital teasers indicate that they will spend some time chatting with one another.
+Whether they drink together or not, teasers indicate that they will spend some time chatting with one another.
 These two have a long, complicated history with one another, and they’ll take a walk down memory lane.

 Could this time reminiscing at the bar lead to something more?
 Could the two end up hitting the sheets as they both grieve their respective troubles and losses?
 General Hospital fans definitely suspect that might become the case.

 “Ned and Alexis are drinking together.
-That can’t lead anywhere good,” one fan said on Twitter.
+That can’t lead anywhere good,” one fan wrote on Twitter.

 “Ned and Alexis are both drinking.
-Are they going to end up bed together?” someone else speculated on Twitter.
+Are they going to end up bed together?” someone else tweeted.

-General Hospital spoilers tease that viewers should get answers on Monday and everybody will be anxious to see just how off the rails this pair gets as they wallow over their recent life challenges.
+General Hospital spoilers tease that viewers should get answers on Monday.
+Everybody will be anxious to see just how off the rails this pair gets as they wallow over their recent life challenges.